Skip to content

 • Tyre condition — no deep cuts, bulges or exposed cords

-• Tyre pressure (visual)
+• Tyre pressure (visual, ideally a gauge)

 • Tread depth — at least 1mm for HGVs and PCVs, or 1.6mm for vans up to 3.5 tonnes